dojo/docs/dojo/fx/wipeIn.rst

-Example 3:  Fade in a dom node with an easing function
+Example 3:  Wipe in a dom node with an easing function
 ------------------------------------------------------

 .. cv-compound ::